She stood in the storm, and when the wind did not blow her away, she adjusted her sails.

 -- Elizabeth Edwards

 Baby boomers have among the highest divorce rates of any generation and this population is growing.
-This trend, often called ‘gray divorce’, shows that Americans over the age of 50 are divorcing more frequently than at any time in the past.
-Apart from the emotional heartbreak of separating from your spouse, the challenge that is most apparent in gray divorce is this shift from saving for retirement as a couple to saving as an individual.
-And while divorce may lead you to think that you’ve been dealt faulty cards, a silver lining may still exist – your Social Security benefits.
+This trend, often called ‘gray divorce’, expresses the rising divorce rate of Americans over the age of 50.
+In fact, this rate has doubled since 1990.
+Apart from the emotional heartbreak of separating from your spouse, the challenge that is most apparent in gray divorce is the shift in saving for retirement as a couple, to saving as an individual.
+While divorce may lead you to think that you’ve been dealt faulty cards, a silver lining may still exist – your Social Security benefits.

 The Social Security Administration (SSA) operates with a philosophy that a divorced person may deserve a personal benefit, having been the long-term partner of a member of the workforce.
 The benefit is similar, in fact, to the spousal benefit that is available to someone who is still married.
 However, to receive Social Security benefits on your ex-spouse’s record, the following conditions must be met:

-But simply knowing the qualifying criteria for divorced spousal benefits isn’t quite enough.
+Simply knowing the qualifying criteria for receiving spousal benefits after your divorce isn’t quite enough.
 A deeper understanding of the rules, as well as the guardrails around them, can have a substantial impact on your Social Security payments.
 Here are five guardrails worthy of careful consideration:

-Although Social Security benefits are available for collection as early as age 62, if you wait until age 70 the SSA will reward you for your patience.
+Knowing when to claim your Social Security benefits can greatly increase their weight.
+Although your benefits are available for collection as early as age 62, if you wait until age 70 the SSA will reward you for your patience.
 For example, if you were born in 1960 or later, you would only receive 70 percent of your Social Security benefits at age 62.
 But if you wait, your benefits will increase by eight percent each year from your Full Retirement Age (FRA) until 70.

 If you were married for ten years, you may be eligible to receive spousal Social Security benefits or survivor benefits based on your ex-spouse’s record.